sandipkalsait/AutoOps/ReadMe.md

 # How to start script
 to start script use following command

-nohup bash Log_deletion.sh &
+bash Launcher.sh start
+or
+./Launcher.sh start

 # TO stop script
-you need to check the process ID so use following command ps
+to stop script use following command

-then for
-   script process-id

-use following command

-kill -9 <process-id>

-eg.

-kill -9 34833
+bash Launcher.sh start
+or
+./Launcher.sh stop

 after than you have to delete
 nohup.out file